Eritrea–Ethiopia relations: 2024–present diplomatic crisis

+On 18 September 2026, the United States lifted sanctions against Eritrea's ruling People's Front for Democracy and Justice and the Eritrean Defense Force, as well as several individuals and entities previously sanctioned over their role in the Tigray conflict.
+The sanctions had originally been imposed by the Biden administration in 2021 over Eritrean involvement in the conflict in northern Ethiopia, with the U.S. Treasury identifying the Eritrean Defense Force and the People's Front for Democracy and Justice as actors contributing to the crisis.
+The reversal came amid a sharp deterioration in security around the Red Sea and Yemen, where Iran-backed Houthi forces had made territorial gains along the Red Sea coast and moved closer to the strategic Bab el-Mandeb Strait, the maritime chokepoint separating Yemen from the African coast of Eritrea and Djibouti.
+Eritrea's southern coastline and the port of Assab are located close to this strategic passage, giving the country renewed importance to U.S. calculations concerning Red Sea security, maritime traffic and the wider conflict involving Iran and its regional allies.
+The policy shift therefore represented a notable change in Washington's relationship with Asmara at a time when Ethiopia's relations with Eritrea were again deteriorating, particularly over Ethiopia's interest in securing sovereign access to Eritrean ports such as Assab.
+Its timing and the strategic importance of Eritrea's Red Sea position can be viewed as indicating that Washington was placing greater emphasis on engagement with Asmara as regional maritime security became increasingly important during the Iran conflict and the escalation in Yemen.

 Societal and cultural relations

 Despite political tensions, Ethiopia and Eritrea have close cultural and historical ties.
 Both nations share the heritage of the ancient Aksum Empire, which introduced Christianity as the state religion in the 4th century.
 The Ethiopian Orthodox and Eritrean Orthodox Tewahedo churches trace their roots back to this common heritage.
 There are also close linguistic and ethnic ties: the Tigrinya ethnic group, which dominates Eritrea, is closely related to the Tigray in Ethiopia, and the Tigrinya language is spoken on both sides of the border.
 Overall, the social structures of both countries show many similarities (for example in music, dance, and cuisine).
 The cultural and family ties between the two nations have been severely damaged at times by war and separation.
 Hundreds of thousands of people with Eritrean roots lived in Ethiopia before 1998 and were expelled during the border war; conversely, many Ethiopians fled to Eritrea to escape the fighting.
 It was only with the conclusion of peace in 2018 that torn families and communities were able to reunite.